-WASHINGTON – U.S. Senator Bob Menendez (D-N.J.), Chairman of the Senate Foreign Relations Committee, today delivered the below opening remarks at this morning’s full Committee hearing to consider the nominations of the Honorable Donald Armin Blome to be Ambassador Extraordinary and Plenipotentiary of the United States of America to the Islamic Republic of Pakistan; the Honorable Eric M. Garcetti to be Ambassador Extraordinary and Plenipotentiary of the United States of America to the Republic of India; and Dr. Amy Gutmann to be Ambassador Extraordinary and Plenipotentiary of the United States of America to the Federal Republic of Germany:
+WASHINGTON – U.S. Senator Bob Menendez (D-N.J.), Chairman of the Senate Foreign Relations Committee, today delivered the below opening remarks at this morning’s full Committee hearing to consider the nominations of Mr. Scott Nathan to be Chief Executive Officer of the United States International Development Finance Corporation; the Honorable John R. Bass, a Career Member of the Senior Foreign Service, class of Career Minister, to be an Under Secretary of State (Management); the Honorable Mark Brzezinski to be Ambassador Extraordinary and Plenipotentiary of the United States of America to the Republic of Poland; and Mr. Michael M. Adler to be Ambassador Extraordinary and Plenipotentiary of the United States of America to the Kingdom of Belgium.

 Find a copy of Chairman Menendez’s remarks as delivered below.

 “We are here today to consider nominations for four important positions: Ambassador John Bass to be Undersecretary for Management, Mr. Scott Nathan to be Chief Executive Officer for the United States International Development Finance Corporation, Ambassador Mark Brzezinski to be Ambassador to Poland, and Mr. Michael Adler to be Ambassador to Belgium.

 Congratulations to all of you on your nominations.
 I appreciate your willingness and that of your families, as we understand families are a part of the sacrifice to serve our country in this capacity.